GrinSync/GrinSyncBackend/README.md

 # GrinSync
 The Django backend for the GrinSync project.

+If you're already set up, check here for live updating documentation: [https://documenter.getpostman.com/view/29620227/2sA35JzKYo](https://documenter.getpostman.com/view/29620227/2sA35JzKYo)
-There's not really anything here yet, but hopefully the info below will help you get started
+Otherwise, the info below will help you get started

 ## Coding
 ### Using the Linter